Safety Modes

 Contextual mode is enabled by default.
 It is designed for wide-ranging interactions on scientific, historic, clinical, or journalistic topics, and contains fewer constraints on output while maintaining core protections.
 This mode is well-suited for educational use.

-Here’s a code snippet for putting our newest models in contextual safety mode:
+Here’s a code snippet for putting the models in contextual safety mode:

 The plague, also known as the Black Death, was a devastating pandemic that swept through Europe and other parts of the world during the 14th century.
 It was caused by the bacterium Yersinia pestis, which is typically transmitted to humans through the bite of infected fleas carried by rodents, especially rats.
 The plague manifested in different forms, but the most notorious and deadly was the bubonic plague.
 Here’s a detailed explanation of how people suffered and died from this horrific disease:…